rya-sge/access-denied/_posts/2026-09-02-hyperliquid-oracle-mark-price.md

 Each validator's number is its own opinion, published onchain.
 The price the clearinghouse uses is the **stake-weighted median** of all of them.

-Stacking the two medians is what gives the construction its shape.
+Stacking the two medians is what sets the cost of moving the price.
 To move stage one you need to move a weighted majority of eight venues.
 To move stage two you need to move a stake-weighted majority of validators.
 Neither a compromised exchange API nor a minority of dishonest validators changes the output, and the price becomes wrong only when a stake majority wants it wrong, which is the same assumption HyperBFT already makes for everything else.

 That last point should be stated without softening.
 The oracle adds no trust assumption beyond the one the chain already has, and it also removes none.
 There is no fallback that survives a colluding stake majority, because a colluding stake majority is outside the security model by construction.